 ADSL modem with WiFi router

 Finally, I use three Western Digital Elements external hard drives for offline storage.

-I am on a postpaid plan from Vodafone which comes with a capped 3G data plan.
-At home, I have been using the robust BSNL broadband for almost a decade now.
+I am on a postpaid plan from Vodafone which comes with a generous 4G data plan.
+At home, I have been using the robust BSNL broadband for more than a decade now.